USAFA-ECE/ece281-book/book/lab/lab1.md

 ### Submit

-> Submit all materials within the gradescope assignment, Lab 1 - Prelab.
+> Submit all materials within the Gradescope assignment, Lab 1 - Prelab.

-## Lab
+## Lab: Integrated Circuit

 You will implement your first schematic (3.a 8:1 MUX (74151) and inverter(s) (7404)) in hardware using integrated circuits.